 A UK trademark is required to obtain protection

 Those are the territories in which it is necessary to have a UK trademark in order to request an extension of protection to that territory.

-To obtain protection in Gibraltar, the trademark must first be registered in either the United Kingdom or the European Union (as long as the UK is a part of the EU).
+To obtain protection in Gibraltar, the trademark must first be registered in either the United Kingdom.

 Its extension to Gibraltar must then be requested with the Companies House of the Government of Gibraltar.